kwdavidson/home-assistant.github.io/source/_docs/configuration/splitting_configuration.markdown

 customize.yaml
 ```

-`automation.yaml` will hold all the automation component details. `zones.yaml` will hold the zone component details and so forth.
-These files can be called anything but giving them names that match their function will make things easier to keep track of.
+`automation.yaml` will hold all the automation component details. `zones.yaml` will hold the zone component details, and so forth.
+These files can be called anything, but giving them names that match their function will make things easier to keep track of.

-Inside the base configuration file add the following entries:
+Inside the base configuration file, add the following entries:

 ```yaml
 automation: !include automation.yaml